sirius-ms/sirius-docs.github.io/docs/_pages/io.md

 as determined using the CSI:FingerID score; the molecular formula of the top structure does not have to be the top-ranked molecular formula of this feature.
 The formula rank shows the original rank of the molecular formula belonging to the top hit.
-`structure_identifications_adducts.tsv` contains the top structure for each considered adduct of the top molecular formula.

 The summary contains confidence scores for exact and approximate mode, CSI:FingerID, ZODIAC and SIRIUS scores.
 Links to structure databases containing the structure hit can be found in the "links" column.